Stress leads to emotional eating and influence your eating habits

 Stress is not related to a specific age or gender.

 The underlying problem is similar for all.
-So, dear reader, if you are a man, read this book and find examples for yourself.
+So, dear reader, if you are a man find examples for yourself.

 Mothers are often under extreme pressure to be perfect: to perfectly balance careers, child rearing, household duties and, of course, their appearance.
 In fact, in terms of their physical appearance, the media sends the message that all mothers should be sexy, that they should look at least ten years younger than they really are.
 Indeed, many mothers get the message through the media and politics that it’s very easy to balance their career, children and body.